Planning a Malaysia itinerary and wondering where to go? Fuel your wanderlust with these 25 most beautiful places to visit in Malaysia!

 Recommended by Penny | Globe Trove

-The highlight of the park, however, is the Niah Caves which are enormous.
+The highlight of the park, however, is the Niah Caves, which are enormous.
 The interconnected network of caves will leave you spellbound.
-Make sure you carry a torch though as one of the caves is explored in pitch darkness.
-If that wasn’t enough, at the end of the cave, you can marvel at wall paintings that
+Make sure you carry a torch, though, as one of the caves is explored in pitch darkness.
+If that wasn’t enough, at the end of the cave, you could marvel at wall paintings that date back to the Iron age.

-The walk itself is long so set out early and carry water.
+The walk itself is long, so set out early and carry water.
 It isn’t strenuous and can be done easily but watch your step as it can get slippery in parts.
-If you are in the Sarawak area of Borneo then it is highly recommended that you put this park on your list.
+If you are in the Sarawak area of Borneo, make sure to put it on your list places to visit in Malaysia!

 Recommended by Ania | The Travelling Twins

 Fancy visiting the Cat City of Borneo?
-We flew there from Kuala Lumpur before going on to visit the rest of the island, and it’s a fascinating place.
-Both within the city of Kuching and on day trips we enjoyed everything from jungle hikes (Orangutans, insect-eating plants, mud-skipping fish) through street-art trails to the Cat Museum to end all cat museums.
+Kuching is a fascinating place.
+Both within the city and on day trips.
+There’s everything from jungle hikes (Orangutans, insect-eating plants, mud-skipping fish), street-art trails and a Cat Museum.

 Firstly about those cats.
 The word Kuching means “cat.”
 The place is full of cat statues, and you can even listen to Cats FM radio.
 Visit the museum in North City Hall containing thousands of moggie images, and even a cat mummy (the Egyptian kind.)

-The lovely character of Kuching city follows through with more street art, including our favourite: a wheelbarrow full of orangutans.
+The lovely character of Kuching city follows through with more street art, including our favorite: a wheelbarrow full of orangutans.

 If this is your first trip to Borneo, visit the Sarawak Cultural Village early.
-It gives an enjoyable and painless introduction to the ethnic diversity of the island and is a great place to explore in its own right.
+It gives an enjoyable and painless introduction to ethnic diversity and is a great place to explore in its own right.
 Staff demonstrates the timeless pursuits of the jungle economy in a village of reconstructed folk-houses.

 Then go on into the real jungles and parks.
-Bako is close to Kuching and is one of the richest wildlife areas in Borneo (and the world.)
-Explore diverse habitats and see those mud-skipping fish, snakes, lizards and endangered
+Bako is close to Kuching and is one of Borneo’s richest wildlife areas (and the world.)
+Explore diverse habitats and see those mud-skipping fish, snakes, lizards, and endangered probosci’s monkeys.
+On other day trips from Kuching, we saw orangutans and the ghastly Rafflesia plant with its one-meter diameter flowers smelling rotten meat.

 We loved our five-day stay in Kuching with kids as it combined fascinating learning with the fun of spotting rare and exciting living things.
 All in a vibrant, friendly place.